El hijo del Cacique

 El hijo del Cacique is a Colombian telenovela that premiered on Venezuelan broadcast channel Televen on 15 October 2019, and concluded on 11 February 2020.
 The telenovela is based on the life of the late Colombian singer Martín Elías, son of Diomedes Díaz.
 It stars Milciades Cantillo as the titular character.
+The series premiered on Caracol Television on September 13, 2021 and ended on January 7, 2022.